European-Unified-ID/EUID-docs/docs/guides/integration-mobile-client-side.md

 You'll have one set of these values for your Integration environment, and a separate set for your production environment.

-To configure the SDK, you must pass in the Subscription ID and public key that you received during account setup, as well as the user’s hashed or unhashed directly identifying information (<Link href="../ref-info/glossary-uid#gl-personal-data">personal data</Link>) (email address or phone number), into the following method call:
+To configure the SDK, you must pass in the Subscription ID and public key that you received during account setup, as well as the user’s hashed or unhashed directly identifying information (<Link href="../ref-info/glossary-uid#gl-personal-data">personal data</Link>) (email address), into the following method call:

 <Tabs groupId="language-selection">
 <TabItem value='android' label='Android'>